 Alrighty then!
 Now that we’ve covered all the technical details of display advertising, let’s talk about some of the best practices you can implement to maximize your returns.

-Keyword targeting is a great way to introduce your business to relevant audiences.
-If you’d like to give it a try but you’re unsure of where to start, we recommend using your top-performing search keywords at the outset.
+If you want to try keyword targeting, start with your top-performing search keywords.
 The definition of “top-performing” is up to you, of course, but if there’s a handful of keywords that tend to drive low-cost clicks or conversions on the search network, why not give them a shot on the display network?

-True—consumer intent on the two networks is completely different.
+True—consumer intent on these two Google Ads networks is completely different.
 But insofar as clicks and conversions indicate that your search ads are resonating, you can feel confident that the keywords behind them are winners.

-After running your display campaigns for a while, you’ll have enough data to make informed performance judgements—which keywords are doing well, which custom affinity audiences are doing poorly, and so on.
-Bid adjustments—which you can set at either the ad group or campaign level—allow you to turn those performance judgements into strategy.
+After running your display campaigns for a while, you’ll have enough data to make informed performance judgments—which keywords are doing well, which affinity audiences are doing poorly, and so on.
+Bid adjustments—which you can set at either the ad group or campaign level—allow you to turn those performance judgments into strategy.

 Plain and simple, using bid adjustments is a terrific way to boost your gains from top performers and cut your losses from poor performers.